 Spell out numbers up to and including ten, numerals for 11 upwards.
 Use numerals if numbers span 11.

-Please list references according to the author-date (Harvard) style.
-In the text, references should be included in the style (Jones, 2010, pp 13–19) or ‘Jones (2010, pp 13–19) commented that...’.
-The references section should be included at the foot of the article, within which the titles of journals, books, etc. must be given in full.
-Please note that if the author wishes to make a reference to the same work several times throughout the article we encourage the author to include specific page numbers so that each instance of the reference is distinct.
+Please provide a shortened reference at the appropriate point in the text according to the author-date (Harvard) style.
+For example, (Jones, 2010, pp 13–19) or ‘Jones (2010, pp 13–19) commented that...’.
+An alphabetised list of full references should be provided as an end list at the foot of the article, within which the titles of journals, books, etc. must be given in full.
+Please note that if the author wishes to make a reference to the same work several times within the article we encourage the author to include specific page numbers so that each instance of the reference is distinct.
 Any reference to archive material should be included as a footnote rather than a reference (e.g. Science Museum file 8877, memo Gilbert to Sherwood Taylor, 5.5.1951)

 Shapin, S, 2012, ‘The ivory tower: the history of a figure of speech and its cultural uses’, The British Journal for the History of Science, 45/1, pp 1–27, DOI 10.123456789 (accessed 20 July 2012 [if online])